ssbrear/design-experiment/README.md

 # design-experiment

-Tinkering with some design styles with a focus on mobile-first.
+Tinkering with some design styles with a focus on mobile-first to become more familiar with jQuery and Bootstrap.